Get Expert Pet Advice Straight to Your Inbox

 • Pesticides and Chemicals: Fruits, including nectarines, are often treated with pesticides and other chemicals.
 To minimize exposure, thoroughly wash the fruit before giving it to your dog or choose organic.

-How Much Nectarine Can Dogs Eat?
+How Much Nectarine Can a Dog Eat by Size?

 To ensure the safe consumption of nectarines for dogs of various sizes, here is a general guidelines on how much nectarine they can likely eat based on their weight: